bankai254/llm-node-api-server/README.md

 5.  **Setting up the LLM Server :**

+    To learn more about the LLM Server - https://github.com/bankai254/llm-python-program

     - **Option 1** - Using Remote repository with Docker
       - Update the `llm` service environment `HF_TOKEN`
       - Run `docker compose up --build` (first time) or `docker compose up` (subsequent times)